urbanware-org/paval/README.md

 ## Requirements

-In order to use *Clap*, the *Python* framework must be installed on the system.
+In order to use *PaVal*, the *Python* framework must be installed on the system.

 Depending on which version of the framework you are using: